 I replied, “Gobbledygook.
 All that stuff you were reading went right over my head.
 As long as you don’t say I’m diabetic, I’m happy.”
 I hate needles, and I have a cousin who has an insulin pump, which I would definitely hate even worse.
 Happily, there was nothing wrong with me that the urinalysis could detect.

 On to the tuberculosis test.
 I can handle those tiny needles… nowadays.
-When I was ten, I had a lump on the back of my neck, and they ran several tests to identify it in hopes of avoiding surgery (it turned out to be harmless; some sort of calcified alien fetus).
+When I was ten, I had a lump on the back of my neck, and they ran several tests to identify it in hopes of avoiding surgery (it turned out to be harmless).
 The first test was similar to a TB test.
 The doctor could tell that I was scared of the needle, and said it would be okay because this was the smallest hypodermic needle on Earth.
 I calmed down for a moment, but when that patch of skin bubbled up, I freaked out.
 Anyhow, each TB test takes me back to those good old days.